Data scientists turn raw data into meaningful information that organisations can use to improve their businesses

-Data scientists are in high demand across a number of sectors as businesses require people with the right IT skills.
-You'll be curious and enthusiastic about data, but have the necessary communication skills to explain your findings to non-experts.
+Data scientists are in high demand across a number of sectors, as businesses require people with the right combination of technical, analytical and communication skills.

 Types of data scientist

 You can work across a broad range of areas, including:

 - work closely with your business to identify issues and use data to propose solutions for effective decision making